jayminwest/TeachNicheOfficial/ai_docs/scratchpad.md

   constraint purchases_stripe_session_id_key unique (stripe_session_id)
 );

--- Add RLS policies
+-- Add RLS policies if they don't exist
+DO $$
+BEGIN
+    IF NOT EXISTS (
+        SELECT 1 FROM pg_policies
+        WHERE tablename = 'purchases'
+        AND policyname = 'Users can view their own purchases' ) THEN
-create policy "Users can view their own purchases." on purchases for select to authenticated using (auth.uid() = user_id);
+        CREATE POLICY "Users can view their own purchases" ON purchases FOR SELECT
+            TO authenticated
+            USING (auth.uid() = user_id);
+    END IF;

+    IF NOT EXISTS (
+        SELECT 1 FROM pg_policies
+        WHERE tablename = 'purchases'
+        AND policyname = 'Creators can view purchases for their lessons' ) THEN
-create policy "Creators can view purchases for their lessons." on purchases for select to authenticated using (auth.uid() = creator_id);
+        CREATE POLICY "Creators can view purchases for their lessons" ON purchases FOR SELECT
+            TO authenticated
+            USING (auth.uid() = creator_id);
+    END IF;
+END $$;

 -- Add indexes if they don't exist
 DO $$